 The first thing you need to do is to remove the grates and the knobs.
 This will provide easier access to the top of the gas range therefore making cleaning a simple process.
 Proceed to place them on your kitchen sink for cleaning later or you can soak them in soapy water to allow any food particles or grease to become loose.
 Remember, remove them lightly to prevent any dislodging making the appliance ineffective.

 2. Use a sponge/cloth with dishwashing soap

 The second thing you need to do is to squirt a little dishwashing liquid on the piece of cloth or sponge you have in your hands.
-Wet it in the bowl of warm water mixed with vinegar and squeeze out the excess water.
+Wet it in a bowl of warm water mixed with vinegar and squeeze out the excess water.
 This helps to prevent the excess water from dripping into the crevices on your gas range.

-Proceed to wipe and scrub off the food particles, spilled sauces and grease splatters from the surface.
+Proceed to wipe and scrub off the food particles, spilled sauces, and grease splatters from the surface.
 Use gentle hand motions when doing so.
 You need to re-wet and re-soap the sponge from time to time.
 This step will help in loosen any dirt sticking on the surface.

 3. Rinse the gas range top

 Once you are done, you need to rinse off the soap from the gas range top.
 Use clean water to complete this task.
 When doing so, you need to use long strokes to wipe away any excess soap residue left.
 Rinse the sponge or cloth often to ensure the surface stays clean and soap-free.